Your community

 Find craft and interest groups - including book groups - at many libraries.
 Great whether you're an expert or a beginner

-A lady smiles while she talks to another lady.
+A lady smiles while she talks to another lady at a library.

 Accessible spaces